 With regard to parasitic loads, summer season is typically the most challenging time of year.
-Despite this, Cermaq Chile achieved lower parasitic loads with lower use of lice treatment this quarter.
+Despite this, Cermaq Chile achieved lower parasitic loads with slightly higher lice treatment use for this quarter.
 For the past 3 years, Cermaq Chile has worked on preventive and non-pharmaceutical tools to control sea lice on their own farming sites.
-The sea lice challenge is also being addressed by an industry initiative were Cermaq Chile is a member, with the aim to research and develop the use of a Chilean Cleaner fish.
+The sea lice challenge is also being addressed by an industry initiative were Cermaq Chile is a member, with the aim to research and develop the use of the Chilean cleaner fish Malapterus reticulatus.